-Guest blogger of Character Relationships in Your Writing, Amelia Connell, is a University of the Sunshine Coast student.
-She’s completing a Bachelor of Creative Industries, majoring in Publishing & Creative Writing.
-Amelia is currently undertaking a 208-hour internship with Gail Tagarro.
+Amelia Connell is guest blogger of Character Relationships in Your Writing.
+At the time of writing this post, Amelia was a University of the Sunshine Coast student completing a Bachelor of Creative Industries, majoring in Publishing & Creative Writing.
+Amelia undertook a 208-hour internship with Gail Tagarro.

 I see myself as a ‘character-driven reader’—if I don’t connect with a character in some way, I’ll often put the book down and start another.
 It might be a character’s inner monologue or their personality quirks that intrigue me, but often I find it’s their relationships with other characters.
 You can find out a lot about a character from their interactions with others.
 So let's talk about character relationships in your writing.